jwoodcock/shortenURL/README.markdown

 In the DB folder is the structure of the database that supports this application.
 Import the SQL into your database then create a database connection file and save as a file.
 Once created, import that file into the main processor.php script on line 17.

 ### IPs and ShortenerURL
-There are two variables you need to define at the top of the processor.php script, $ips and $shortenerURL.<br />$ips are IP Address that are are allowed to query the REST services.<br/>$shortenerURL is the address of your shortener so the application know to only process redirects from this source.
+There are two variables you need to define at the top of the processor.php script, $ips and $shortenerURL.
+`$ips` are IP Address that are are allowed to query the REST services.
+`$shortenerURL` is the address of your shortener so the application know to only process redirects from this source.

 ### URI
 There are 3 action  URIs to this application.